ng-galien/idea-plpgdebugger/README.md

 Debug PL/pg SQL in Intellij with Database Tools<br/><br/>

 ### Top features
-- Debug SELECT statements
+- Debug directly from SELECT statements
-- Debug routines and triggers
+- Debug routines and triggers from database tree
 - Breakpoint persistence
 - Variable inspection in debugger tree and inlined in code
 - Inspect arrays and composite types